Xzotl42/arm5e-compendia/README.md

 #### Packing the file into Foundry VTT databases

-Warning: For convenience you can have the repository directly in the modules folder but do run those scripts when a world is open in Foundry!
+Warning: For convenience you can have the repository directly in the modules folder but do NOT run those scripts when a world is open in Foundry!

 At that stage, the module is not usable as there is no compendium.